axomic/openasset-rest-cs/README.md

 http://help.openasset.com/06_Integration/REST_API

 ### Sample Usage
-The examples below show how to establish connection to OpenAsset and get/send data.
+The examples below show how to establish a connection to OpenAsset and get/send data.

 ```csharp
 // import library directives